sgodwincs/sparse_set/README.md

 One thing to note is that a separate buffer is used to store the actual indices.
 This makes a tradeoff between value insertion/removal and iteration speed.

+Nightly is required and I have no motivation to change it as I use this crate for other projects on nightly.